galligiuly/TFM-Which-subreddit-best-fits-my-post/README.md

 # Test My project

-The only think you have to do is clone this report and execute the Jupyter `Proyect_testing.ipynb`
+The only think you have to do is clone this report and execute the Jupyter [`project_testing.ipynb` ](https://github.com/galligiuly/TFM-Which-subreddit-best-fits-my-post/blob/master/06_contingency_plan/project_testing.ipynb)

 You will need keras version 2.3.1 to execute the final model.